 In 2018 she travelled to Los Angeles for intensive training at the Millennium Dance Complex and finished her final year at LSC in 2019 on tour with the Jazz Company.
 Since finishing her studies, she has worked with music and movement with the BBC, future work with agency Skin London, and had several modelling opportunities.

 Whilst continuing her career in dance and fitness she is delighted to be teaching with Katharine Mitchell School of Dance and passing on her love for dance, fitness and performing to the next generation.

-Sophie recently completed the Acrobatic Arts training on behalf of the dance school and is now a qualified Acrobatic Arts instructor.
+Sophie is a qualified Acrobatic Arts instructor.

 Georgia Steer – Musical Theatre, Ballet exam tuition